It started with a single adopted child who learned to laugh, love and be loved.

 14 (2014) OneSky Founder & CEO Jenny Bowen’s memoir and history of Half the Sky Foundation, Wish You Happy Forever: What China’s Orphans Taught Me About Moving Mountains, was published by HarperCollins.

-15 (2015) OneSky launched its scalable Model for Children in Villages designed to ensure that 23 million children under seven left behind in impoverished rural villages while their parents work in faraway cities receive nurturing, responsive care (pictured below).
+15 (2015) OneSky established its first programs in rural China, designed to ensure that 23 million children under seven left behind in impoverished villages while their parents work in faraway cities receive nurturing, responsive care (pictured below).

 16 (2016) To reflect its broadened mission of creating and implementing transformative programs for at-risk children all over the world, Half the Sky changed its name to OneSky… OneSky for all children.